 Children with additional needs

-Children with special educational needs/additional learning needs, may particularly suffer with any changes and uncertainty in their routines during the pandemic.
+Children with special educational needs/additional learning needs, may have particularly suffered with any changes and uncertainty in their routines during the pandemic and again now as we start to ‘live with coronavirus’ and routines start to return to ‘normal’.
 On this page you'll find information and ideas to consider, as well as links to organisations who can offer expert advice and support in their specialist fields.

 Supporting an autistic child